 “This roof is perfect for solar panels.”
-That was not just another offhanded observation about the house we would soon buy, it was a persuasive selling point for us.
-We had been renting apartments in California for 7 years and knew when we made the leap to a house with the option of installing solar panels we surely would do so.
+That was a persuasive selling point for us.
+We had been renting apartments in California for 7 years and knew when we made the leap to a house we wanted solar panels.

-Electricity from the grid in California is expensive, relative to the US average, though that wasn’t my primary motivation for going solar.
-Sure, saving money is great, but we are a two person household using relatively little electricity.
-We will eventually buy a fully electric vehicle (EV) to replace the plug-in hybrid that’s in the garage right now, but unsure how far off into the future that is.
+Electricity from the grid in California is expensive, relative to the US average, though that wasn’t our primary motivation for going solar.
+Sure, saving money is great, but we are a two person (and two kitty) household using relatively little electricity.
+We will eventually buy a fully electric vehicle (EV) to replace the plug-in hybrid car that’s in the garage right now, but unsure how far off into the future that is.
 Our motivations to go solar are a bit less obvious.

-I mentioned that I don’t use very much electricity compared to the average person.
-I switch off the lights off when I leave a room, though with highly efficient LED bulbs that doesn’t matter quite as much as it once did.
-It’s the way that I use electricity that makes me want that electricity to come from sustainable or renewable sources.
-My audio recording gear and music making toys are very inefficient.
+I mentioned that I don’t use very much electricity.
+I switch off the lights when I leave a room, though with highly efficient LED bulbs that doesn’t make the impact it once did.
+It’s the way that I use electricity that made me want solar.
+My audio recording gear and music making toys are rather inefficient.